mgifford/gifsack-or-wolford/_pages/faq.md

 We are not spring chickens looking to build a new home, we have plenty of stuff.
 No gifts please!

+Our smart friend Andrew has given us a fun idea (which we have tweaked a little...)
+Rebecca is going to make an album/scrapbook full of photos, and various triggers for our memory, from all of our celebrations. **If you feel inspired** we would love you to bring a contribution to the book - it could be a picture you have drawn, a poem you have written, some sage or silly advice on relationships...whatever you want.
+We will have a box at each of the celebrations where you can drop off your contribution.
+We will also have some paper and pens, and perhaps a little glitter, beside the box in case inspiration hits you on the night.

 ## What if we want to make a donation?

 **There is no need to make a donation.**  We understand that for some people, no gifts is uncomfortable and they want to do something.
 If you are such a person, you could consider making a donation in our name to an organization like Inter Pares, Ecology Ottawa, or, for those in the US, the Electronic Frontier Foundation.